rytisss/cvat_semi_supervised/README.md

 ```

 The superuser will have access to the admin panel and can assign appropriate roles and groups to other users.

+### 4️⃣ Open CVAT

+In your browser, go to [http://localhost:8080/tasks](http://localhost:8080/tasks) to access the CVAT interface.